lj-ditrapani/scala-overview/README.md

 - CFR - another java decompiler <http://www.benf.org/other/cfr/>

-Coursera has 3 brand-new scala courses available (2016).
+Coursera has 3 scala courses available.

+<https://exercism.io> has a scala track.

+There are lots of scala books available.
+I recommend:
+- Scala for the Impatient (Cay S. Horstmann) -- Gentle overview
+- Programming in Scala (Martin Odersky) -- Deep dive